 No significant spills have been brought to the Group’s attention in the context of either the environmental or health and safety reporting processes.
 Similarly, the Group has not been subject to any material fines or non-monetary sanctions for non-compliance with environmental laws and regulations.

-Following the preliminary findings from a Screening Life Cycle Analysis of certain watch and jewellery products carried out during the previous year, Richemont has a better understanding of our overall carbon footprint, i.e. the emissions generated by the so-called upstream and downstream activities of our business partners, including the mining of raw materials.
+Following the preliminary findings from a Screening Life Cycle Analysis of certain watch and jewellery products, Richemont has a better understanding of our overall carbon footprint, i.e. the emissions generated by the so-called upstream and downstream activities of our business partners, including the mining of raw materials.
 The screening analysis findings will be used in other projects linked to product development and environmental efforts beyond our own operations.